OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/appendix-geomapproject/geomapproject.md

 A GeoMapProject file is conceptually equivalent to QGIS (`qgs`) and ArcGIS (`mxd`) map project file.
 However, the GeoProcessor GeoMapProject is a light-weight JSON file that contains relatively minimal configuration information.
+It does not contain configuration for application user interface - this must be handled by the application.
+The GeoMapProject specification is tested with the GeoProcessor (to create GeoMapProject) and InfoMapper (to use the configuration).
 GeoProcessor commands available in the ***Map Processing*** commands menu automate creating GeoMapProjects, so that maps can be recreated and scaled to various locations.